saytoonz/Noteify/README.md

 Themes

-Prefer a darker theme?
-Easily switch between our light and dark themes with the flick of a switch.
+Quickly switch between light and dark themes with the flick of a switch.

+Grocery Lists

+Share grocery lists instantly via email and device-to-device push notifications with the click of a button.

+Search

+Use powerful search with suggestions to quickly find what you need.
+Use real time search to find notes in all of your folders, shared notes and notes in the Bin by title or description.

+Organize

+Create folders to organize your notes.
+Priority and Revision fields keep your notes in order.
+Sort your notes by date, alphabetically or by priority.

 Attachments

 Add any file type as an attachment.
 Safely stored in the Cloud.
 Fully secure and encrypted and ready to be downloaded at any time by you or the recipient that you shared the note with.

+Voice Notes

+Add voice notes to any note with the tap of a button.
+Voice notes are added to your note and, if shared, are added to a recipient's note and attached to an email.

 Share, Connect & Manage